Whataburger still encouraging masks after Texas governor lifts mandate

 The Texas-based chain has confirmed that its current health and safety policies, which include face coverings for employees and half-capacity dining rooms, will remain in place despite Texas Gov. Greg Abbott rescinding the statewide mask mandate and reopening businesses at 100% capacity as of March 10.

-In addition, guests at Whataburger are also being encouraged to wear masks when not actively eating, for the health and safety of both customers and employees.
+In addition, guests at Whataburger are also being encouraged to wear masks when not actively eating, to protect both themselves and restaurant employees.

 KROGER TO CONTINUE REQUIRING MASKS AFTER TEXAS, MISSISSIPPI LIFT MANDATES